 Subhradeep Roy

-Dr. Roy received his Bachelor's and Master's degrees in Mechanical Engineering from the Indian Institute of Engineering Science and Technology, Shibpur in 2010 and the Indian Institute of Technology Kanpur in 2012, respectively, and a Ph.D. in Engineering Mechanics from Virginia Tech in 2017.
-From 2017-2019 he was a post-doctoral scholar in the Physical Computing Laboratory at Virginia Tech.
-From 2019-2021, he held a tenure-track assistant professor position in the Mechanical Engineering Department at California State University, Northridge.
+Dr. Subhradeep Roy received his Bachelor's degree in Mechanical Engineering from the Indian Institute of Engineering Science and Technology, Shibpur, in 2010, followed by a Master's from the Indian Institute of Technology Kanpur in 2012.
+He completed his Ph.D. in Engineering Mechanics at Virginia Tech in 2017.
+From 2017 to 2019, he worked as a post-doctoral scholar at the Physical Computing Laboratory at Virginia Tech, and between 2019 and 2021, he was a tenure-track assistant professor in the Mechanical Engineering Department at California State University, Northridge.
+In Fall 2021, he joined the Mechanical Engineering Department at Embry-Riddle Aeronautical University (ERAU), Daytona Beach campus, where he continues to serve as a tenure-track assistant professor.

 • Ph.D. - Doctor of Philosophy in Engineering Mechanics, Virginia Polytechnic Institute and State University